slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - The more influence somebody is the more they use we / plural pronouns.
 - never split the difference
 - Negotiate contracts in minute detail on the front end so that you aren’t negotiating after work is done, investments are made, and you have no bargaining power.
 This is especially important if the relationship between people is important as it avoids conflict later on.
-- make an agreement on a standard of value. my standard of value for a weekend: some combination of rejuvenation and human connection. normally we fall into habits. we don't do what is best for ourselves.

 - One time a college far away in Ohio, about a 12-hour drive, asked what I would charge to do a two-hour show.
 I said, “$1500”.
 She said, “Oh, that’s a bit too much.
 What would you charge to do just a one-hour show?”